Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 If you are using `auto_restart` **please remember** if you are physically monitoring your Node while it is enabled, you need to exercise **patience** to allow it to figure out how to get back online by itself as necessary.
 :::

-Forcing a manual restart will **disable** `auto_restart`.
+Forcing a manual restart (or any service affecting command) will **disable** `auto_restart`.
 If enabled in the configuration, nodectl will attempt to re-enable `auto_restart` after any command that requires it to be temporarily disabled.
+If the Node Operator does not have `auto_restart` enabled in the configuration, it will not re-enable after-the-fact.

 In order to avoid duplicate or unwanted behavior such as your Node restarting when you do not want it started, the auto_restart feature will automatically disable if you attempt to issue any command that manipulates the services.
 - leave